 For over 20 years, St. John’s has served dinner at the shelter on the third Friday of every month.
 Volunteers are needed to serve at the shelter or make banana pudding which is served for dessert.

 Charlotte Family Housing

-Trained staff members partner with families to define the path that will ultimately lead them to obtaining housing.
+Trained staff members partner with families to define the path that will ultimately lead them to obtain housing.
 They work to solve family homelessness by doing three things: housing families, building partnerships, and empowering change.
 St. John’s provides space for families in transition to housing, and Charlotte Family Housing offices are located on the third floor of the St. John’s building.
 We also serve in the following ways: